How to write a proposal cover letter in 2026: Examples + free template

 Moreover, the proposal cover letter is your first chance to highlight your value proposition and what makes your offer unique compared to others.
 For the cover letter, you should focus on how you can distinguish yourself from competitors.
 You don’t want to “sound” the same as the competition.

-Now that we’ve seen what makes a cover letter good, let’s take a look at what makes a cover letter bad.
+Now that we’ve seen what makes a cover letter good, take a look at what makes a cover letter bad.
 Here are the proposal cover letter mistakes to avoid.

-Repeating the Executive Summary
+Repeating the executive summary

 Avoid repeating content from the executive summary within your proposal cover letter.
 Each document — the executive summary, proposal, and cover letter — should be separate.
 Repetitive information can damage the impact of your message and possibly bore or discourage the reader.